Vinnu1/website-content-downloader/README.md

 # website-downloader
-python script to download websites
+python script to download static websites

 ### As of now
 not completed;
-shows unique webpages links in a website;
-Fix /
-bad code;
+downloads html pages;
+bad code / optimization left;